-It's also important that managers establish an environment where all employees feel comfortable raising compliance questions and concerns without fear of retaliation.
-If an employee raises a compliance concern to their manager, the manager must ensure the concern is escalated by raising the issue to the Compliance Helpline or directing the employee to contact the Compliance Helpline.
+It's also important that people leaders establish an environment where all employees feel comfortable raising compliance questions and concerns without fear of retaliation.
+If an employee raises a compliance concern to their people leader, the people leader must ensure the concern is escalated by raising the issue to the Compliance Helpline or directing the employee to contact the Compliance Helpline.